 Ayrum is a town located in the northern part of Armenia, in the Tavush Region and borders on Georgia.
-It is situated on the shores of Debed river, about 550 meters above sea level.

-Ayrum is located 206 km (128 mi) northeast of the capital Yerevan and 73 km (45 mi) north of the administrative center Ijevan.
+It is situated on the shores of Debed river, about 550 meters above sea level and 206 km (128 mi) northeast of the capital Yerevan, 73 km (45 mi) north of the administrative center Ijevan.

-The city's climate characterized by cold and snowy winter and mild summer.
-Ayrum has a population o 2,000.
+The city's climate characterized by cold, snowy winter and mild summer.
+Ayrum has a population of 2,000.

 The name of the city is derived from the Armenian word which means "burning".
 According to Encyclopedia, the area has been called Ayrum after being burnt by the enemies a long time ago.
 The area of the modern-day city was part of ancient Gugark which was the 13th province of Greater Armenia.
-The eastern part of Ayrum part of the Koghbapor canton.
+The eastern part of Ayrum was a part of the Koghbapor canton.

-In 1937 the settlement was founded as a small village called Banavan, which was within the Noyemberyan raion of Soviet Armenia.
-It was mainly founded for the workers of newly-established food canning factory.
-The village has grown as an important center for food-processing industry and finally in 1960 has got the status of an urban-type settlement.
-Ayrum has a house of culture and public library.
+In 1937 the settlement founded as a small village called Banavan, which was within the Noyemberyan raion of Soviet Armenia.
+It was founded mainly for the workers of a newly-established food canning factory which was located near the town.
+The village has grown as an important center for the food-processing industry and finally in 1960 has got the status of an urban-type settlement.

 During excavations in Ayrum's area were found the remains of a Bronze Age cyclopean fortress, ancient mausoleums and ceramics and little statues of people, horses that date back to 7th millennium BC.
-These statues showed the life and the customs of that era.
+These statues express the life and the customs of that era.

 In 2016, Ayrum was enlarged including villages of Archis, Bagratashen, Debetavan, Deghdzavan, Haghtanak, Lchkadzor and Ptghavan.
+Ayrum has a house of culture and public library.